 Bottesford Bowls Club opened its doors in 1981 and moved to Valley Park in 1984.
 It is set at the rear of Valley Park DN16 3SN.
 New members are welcome.
 For further information call Maureen Medhurst club secretary on 01724 869311.

 Bramley Crescent, Bottesford, Scunthorpe, DN16 3SN.
 The original owner of Valley Park agreed to sell the land to the Town Council in 1974, he was keen it was kept available for the use of the Parish.
 The tennis courts and multi use games area was opened in 1979 and is free to use.
 The area is also used weekly for football matches and netball games.
-Bottesford's youthclub meet in the Pavilion twice a week and use the games area.
 An infant play area was installed in the 1980's and was again updated in 2010 with modern equipment, with disabled inclusion.
+A grant application is underway to once again up date the infant play area.
 Being surrounded by several schools and pre-schools ensures the park is constantly in use all year round.
 It is a lovely spot with a separate green area for picnics and sunbathing.
 It is the hub of the community with many classes and community groups using the halls.
 Valley Park has Queen Elizabeth II Fields in Trust protection.

 © 2019.
 All rights reserved